8 Types of Fundraising Ideas (That Actually Work!)

 There are so many options you can choose from when it comes to creating an annual event!
 You’ll have the opportunity to get to meet your supporters face to face.

 How do you decide on what event to host?
 Well, that depends on the kind of supporters you’re trying to reach.
 For instance, you might want to host a gala if you’re trying to secure large donations from your major gift donors.

 Looking for more fundraising event ideas?
 Let’s cover some examples.
 Your nonprofit could host a:

 - Benefit concert,

 - And so much more.

-Your nonprofit can raise funds from your annual by by selling tickets.
-The price of a ticket will depend on the event and the amount of resources it took to plan it.
+Your nonprofit can raise funds from your annual by selling tickets.
+The price of a ticket will depend on the event and the number of resources it took to plan it.
 However, you can also include other fundraising strategies like auctions or raffles (see above) as incentives for supporters to contribute more.

 If you’re looking to plan a fundraising event, take a look at these steps to create the perfect event: